Nicholas Benson

 What excites Benson is the ability to combine both the design and carving of letter forms in a unified and meaningful way.
 “The thing about the John Stevens Shop,” he emphasizes, “is that we not only do the physical carving of this inscriptional work, but the design, too.
 And that is not typical.
 But we are convinced that if you have one person who understands the entire process of both design and carving, you’re going to end up with the best work.”

-Like his father and grandfather before him, he excels in creating one-of-a-kind lettering in the manner of the great Roman inscriptions crafted two thousand years ago.
-Letters are first generated with a broad edge brush, then incised in stone by hand with hammers, mallets, and chisels.
+Like his father and grandfather, he excels in creating one-of-a-kind lettering in the manner of the great Roman inscriptions crafted 2,000 years ago.
+Letters are first painted with a broad-edge brush, then incised in stone with hammers, mallets, and chisels.
 “Each step of the process is a step of refinement,” he says.
 “You want the layout to become better and better as you go along.
 And the final word is the mallet and chisel.”

-A master of letter form, Benson designed and carved the inscriptions for the National World War II Memorial, the National Martin Luther King, Jr. Memorial, and the Eisenhower Memorial in Washington, D.C.
-He has created inscriptional work for the National Gallery of Art, the Washington National Cathedral, the Civil Rights Museum in Montgomery, Alabama, and numerous other architectural projects, as well as finely carved stone markers and tablets for clients across the country.
-In 2013, he began designing and carving symbolic texts in contemplation of the complexities of digital communication in the Information Age.
+A master of letter form, Benson designed and carved the inscriptions for the National World War II Memorial, the National Martin Luther King, Jr. Memorial, and the Dwight D. Eisenhower Memorial in Washington, D.C.
+He has created inscriptional work for the National Gallery of Art, the Washington National Cathedral, the Civil Rights Memorial in Montgomery, Alabama, and numerous other architectural projects, as well as finely carved stone markers and tablets for clients across the country.
+Since 2013, he has been designing and carving symbolic texts in contemplation of the complexities of digital communication in the Information Age.

 He is proud that his daughter, Hope Benson, a fourth-generation carver, has joined the John Stevens Shop, adding her own unique stamp to the Benson tradition.